LeonidZhukovets/CV_page_HW3/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%2336BCF7&lines=Page+about+me:)](https://git.io/typing-svg)
 <br>
 I created a page using html and css.
-<ul>When creating the page, I used previously learned tags such as:
+When creating the page, I used previously learned tags such as:
 <li>header
 <li>main
 <li>body